 Schedule an Appointment at the Diagnostic Pain Center in Austin

 If you have been experiencing symptoms involving pain, numbness or tingling in the areas ranging from the head to the shoulder blades, then you may be a candidate for this procedure.
 Scheduling an evaluation with a pain management physician is the best way to determine if your pain is caused by cervical facet joints.
-Call (512) 981-7246 today to schedule an appointment with Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew of the Diagnostic Pain Center in Austin.
+Call (512) 981-7246 today to schedule an appointment with our providers in Austin.
 You may also request an appointment online – simply click on the button below and fill out our online appointment request form.